With revisions approved by the Iron County Central Committee 18 January 2020 and Ratified 18 April 2020 by Delegates to the County Convention

 (Ref.
 State constitution, Article X)

 - Amendments.
 This constitution may be amended by a 2/3 vote of those present at a County Central Committee meeting if subsequently ratified by a majority of delegates attending a county convention.
-It may also be amended by a 2/3 vote of delegates attending a County convention if first approved by majority of those present at a County Central Committee meeting.
+It may also be amended by a 2/3 vote of delegates attending a County convention if first approved by a majority of those present at a County Central Committee meeting.

 B. Submission.
 Only a county delegate or current member of the Central Committee may submit proposed amendments.
 They shall be submitted in writing to the Executive Committee which shall review them, process them according to current bylaws and add them to the agenda of the next Central Committee Meeting with recommendations for approval, modification, or rejection.